Hortenkommune/hackcon2025/winget-scripts/readme.md

 # Winget Installer for MDM

 This repository contains two PowerShell scripts: one for installing Winget and another for detecting its presence.
-These scripts run in the user context and are used in a deployment solution to resolve a known issue in Windows 11 24H2, where Winget is not installed by default in the user space.
+These scripts run in the user context and are used in a deployment solution to resolve issues if winget is not installed in user context for some reason.

 ## Scripts